How to rotate a list in Python

 [3, 4, 5, 1, 2]

-• The function’s clever trick is converting a left rotation into a right one.
-A left shift by k is the same as a right shift by n - k, where n is the list's length.
+• A left rotation by k spots is the same as a right rotation by n - k spots, where n is the list length.

 Move faster with Replit